opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              --format=FORMAT
-	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json or table.
+	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json, csv or table.

 	              -h, --help
 	                     show this help message and exit

 	                     NODE ACTIONS

-	       nodemgr collect stats
+	       nodemgr array

-	              write in local files metrics not found in the standard metrics collector. these files will be fed to the collector by the 'pushstat' action.
+	              pass a command to a supported array whose access method  and  credentials are defined in auth.conf

 	              --color=COLOR
 	                     colorize  output.  possible  values  are : auto=guess based on tty